Resilient US consumers spend slightly more in August

 WASHINGTON (AP) — Consumers spent a bit more in August than the previous month, a sign the economy is holding up even as inflation lifts prices for food, rent, and other essentials.

 Americans boosted their spending at stores and for services such as haircuts by 0.4% in August, after it fell 0.2% in July, the Commerce Department said Friday.
-The government’s report also showed that an inflation gauge closely monitored by the Federal Reserve rose 0.3% last month, faster than July.
+Yet much of that increase reflected higher prices, with an inflation gauge closely monitored by the Federal Reserve rising 0.3% in August, the government’s report showed.

 Still, there were signs that rising prices are weighing on shoppers.
-Consumer spending, adjusted for inflation, rose at an annual rate of 2% in the April-June quarter.
-Yet July and August data indicate that spending is on track to slow to about 0.5% annual growth in the July-September quarter, economists said.
+Consumer spending, adjusted for inflation, is growing at a weaker pace.
+It increased at an annual rate of 2% in the April-June quarter.
+Yet July and August data indicate that spending growth is on track to slow to an annual rate of just 0.5% in the July-September quarter, economists said.

+The economy is expected to grow in the third quarter, after shrinking in the first six months of this year.
+But many economists lowered their forecasts after the spending report and now expect growth will be just 1% or so at an annual rate.

+Americans are also saving less in order to keep up with higher prices.
+The U.S. saving rate was just 3.5% in August, far below pre-pandemic levels of about 8%, Friday’s report said.

+There have been other signs of consumer weakness recently, with used car seller Carmax reporting sharply lower sales in the three months ending in August.
+The company attributed the decline to “affordability challenges” for consumers amid high inflation and rising interest rates.

-Compared with a year ago, prices jumped 6.2%, down from a 6.4% annual gain in July.
+Compared with a year ago, prices jumped 6.2%, down from a 6.4% annual gain in July but not far from June’s four-decade high of 7%.
 The figure is lower than the more widely-known consumer price index, released earlier this month, which reported an 8.3% price gain in August from a year earlier.

 The two indexes differ for several reasons.
 For example, the consumer price index puts much greater weight on rents and housing costs, which have been rising steadily, than the measure released Friday, known as the price index for personal consumption expenditures.